top of page

 What is my responsibility as a student in the accommodation process?

-Initiate the request for accommodation by contacting AHASTI prior to the start of the program.
+Initiate the accommodation request by contacting AHASTI before the start of the program.
 (6-8 weeks prior is preferred, minimum 30 days).
+Provide necessary documentation to support the request.
+Meet with an AHASTI staff member to discuss appropriate accommodations.

 I am struggling in areas of my class, where can I get help?